 Fig. 3 Attentive Widget and indicators of AttentiveLearner during MOOC learning (some visual analytics can be turned off).

-- Phuong Pham, Jingtao Wang, Understanding Emotional Responses to Mobile Video Advertisements via Physiological Signal Sensing and Facial Expression Analysis, Proceedings of 22nd ACM Conference on Intelligent User Interfaces (IUI 2017), Limassol, Cyprus, March 13 – 16, 2017. ( to appear )
+- Phuong Pham, Jingtao Wang, Understanding Emotional Responses to Mobile Video Advertisements via Physiological Signal Sensing and Facial Expression Analysis, Proceedings of 22nd ACM Conference on Intelligent User Interfaces (IUI 2017), Limassol, Cyprus, March 13 – 16, 2017. ( pdf )

 - Phuong Pham, Jingtao Wang, Adaptive Review for Mobile MOOC Learning via Implicit Physiological Signal Sensing, Proceedings of ACM International Conference on Multimodal Interaction (ICMI 2016), Tokyo, Japan, November 12 – 16, 2016. ( pdf ) | Best Student Paper Award